Keegan Kuhn

 Keegan Kuhn is an American documentary filmmaker, director, producer, and professional musician.
 He is best known for co-directing the documentary films Cowspiracy: The Sustainability Secret (2014) and What the Health (2017), along with Kip Andersen.

 Career

 Kuhn is the owner of First Spark Media, a digital film production company, which focuses on creating films surrounding social justice issues for companies and non-profits.
 He also started First Spark Gear, a camera accessory company.
 In 2018, it was announced that he would be a partner for a project entitled "Fertile Ground: Inspiring Dialogue About Food Access" that received a Bloomberg Philanthropies grant to use art as a medium to help local communities and inform nutrition policy in Jackson, Mississippi.

-His work on films have taken him to extreme locations, from the Alaskan wilderness to the American West, where he filmed the remaining wild horses in the United States.
+His work on films have taken him to extreme locations, from the Alaskan wilderness to the American West, where he filmed the remaining feral horses in the United States.
 In addition to topics like environmental destruction and animal rescue, his work has involved subjects like gender inequality, Buddhism, and endurance sports.

 Kuhn is the creator of educational music project True Nature.